-Photos shall be submitted with the notification (Part I.G.2) to DEQ that land disturbing or construction activities are planned to begin.
+Photos shall be submitted with the notification (Part I.G.2) to the Department that land disturbing or construction activities are planned to begin.

-4. Final wetlands and stream compensation plans (final plans) shall be prepared in accordance with the Virginia Water Protection Permit Program Regulation (9 VAC 25-210-10 et. seq.) in effect at the time of plan submittal, and shall be based on the most recent mitigation guidance, if any, posted on DEQ's wetlands web page.
+4. Final wetlands and stream compensation plans (final plans) shall be prepared in accordance with the Virginia Water Protection Permit Program Regulation (9 VAC 25-210-10 et. seq.) in effect at the time of plan submittal, and shall be based on the most recent mitigation guidance, if any, posted on the Department's wetlands web page.

-The final plans shall be approved by DEQ prior to any construction activity in permitted impact areas.
-DEQ shall have 60 calendar days to review and either provide written comments on the final plans or approve the final plans.
-The final plans as approved by DEQ shall be an enforceable requirement of this permit.
-Any change to the approved final plans must be submitted to DEQ for approval prior to implementing the change.
+The final plans shall be approved by the Department prior to any construction activity in permitted impact areas.
+The Department shall have 60 calendar days to review and either provide written comments on the final plans or approve the final plans.
+The final plans as approved by the Department shall be an enforceable requirement of this permit.
+Any change to the approved final plans must be submitted to the Department for approval prior to implementing the change.